murrowma/pybeam/README.md

     https://www.pymc.io/projects/docs/en/latest/installation.html

 Once you have installed PyMC, you must next install the Python package Cython and a C compiliter.
 PyBEAM utilizes Cython to improve program speed, requiring files to be compilied.
-Cython is installed via pip like other Python packages.
-Instructions for doing this are at the following link:
+Cython is installed via pip or conda like other Python packages, using either:

+    pip install Cython
+    conda install Cython

+More detailed instructions for installing Cython are available at the following link if needed:

     https://cython.readthedocs.io/en/stable/src/quickstart/install.html

 After Cython is installed, download a compilier.
-For Mac, this is part of Xtools, which can be downloaded from console or the app store.
+For Mac, this is part of Xtools, which can be downloaded from terminal or the app store.
 If it is not already on your Mac, you will be prompted automatically to install it when you install PyBEAM.
+To download directly from terminal, open a terminal window and input the following command:

+    xcode-select --install
 For Windows, a compilier must be downloaded separately.
 A couple options are available to do this.
 The first is to download Window's Visual Studio program.
 Instructions for this are at the following url (as of December 15, 2022):

     https://github.com/cython/cython/wiki/CythonExtensionsOnWindows

 The second option is to install MinGW (NOT MinGW-64).
-Instructions for this are located on Cython's docs, located at this URL (as of December 15, 2022):
+Though this is not recommended, instructions for this are located on Cython's docs, located at this URL (as of December 15, 2022):

     https://cython.readthedocs.io/en/latest/src/tutorial/appendix.html?highlight=compile%20windows